About us

 The first years, the campsite was owned by the state and exploited during the season by DNT (Norwegian Tourist Club), then sold for the symbolic amount of one Norske krone to a local company.
 This company soon found out that running a campingsite in Spitsbergen is not really profitable, so hardly any long term maintenance investments were done.
 Since 1998, the seasonal management of the campsite was taken over by Spitsbergen Tours on the basis of a long-term leasing contract, which, however, still did not solve the longterm maintenance problem.

-In 2007, the former freshwater and sewage pipes had to be renewed for about € 50,000 as a consequence of the enlargement of the airport.
+In 2007, the former freshwater and sewage pipes had to be renewed as a consequence of the enlargement of the airport.
 The owner of the campsite at that time was not willing to invest this sum and offered the campsite for sale to Andreas Umbreit, who was running it with his company Spitsbergen Tours.
 A seasonal guide of Spitsbergen Tours at that time, Michelle van Dijk, was enthusiastic about this possibility, so Longyearbyen Camping was sold to Michelle and Andreas.
-In addition to the campsite, both owners continue their other economic activities in Spitsbergen (Michelle: freelance guiding on ships and for hiking tours.
-Andreas: travel agencies Spitsbergen Tours & Terra Polaris).
-In 2012 Michelle bought out Andreas and is since then the sole owner of Longyearbyen Camping.
+In addition to the campsite, both owners continue their other economic activities in Spitsbergen.
+In 2012 Michelle bought out Andreas, and is since then the sole owner of Longyearbyen Camping.
 Apart from the purchase and especially the expensive new pipes, further renovations had to be done urgently.
 Since then the building was painted outside and inside, a lot of things repaired, bikes and tents purchased, new kitchen facilities and new bathrooms installed.
 Visitors who have used the campingsite before and come now again, will notice some improvements.

 Longyearbyen Camping